synedra/katacoda-scenarios/tiktok/step3.md

 Commit the changes to your repository, and tag the current commit for easier retrieval later

 `echo "adding terminal"`{{execute T2}}

+Give it a moment to present you with a prompt, then do the following commands:

 `cd astra-tik-tok`{{execute T2}}